aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ![Create dynamic group](./images/38-create-dynamic-group.png "Create dynamic group")

-7. Enter the followng rule:
+6. Enter the followng rule:

     ```bash
     <copy>ALL{resource.type='mysqldbsystem', resource.compartment.id = '<OCIDComparment>'}</copy>
     ```
+    Replace OCIDComparment with the OCID of the compartment you had copied in Task 3.

     For example:

     ```bash